aeye-lab/pymovements/docs/source/reference/index.rst

      - Overview of data generation functionality
    * - :doc:`plotting`
      - Overview of plotting functionality
+   * - :doc:`extending`
+     - Overview on how to extend pymovements with your own functions
    * - :doc:`utils`
      - Overview of helper utilities